CoFH/cofh.github.io/docs/thermal-foundation/world/mobs/blizz/index.md

 Drops
 -----

-When killed, Blizzes may drop up to four [snowballs](https://minecraft.gamepedia.com/Snowball), and may drop one [blizz rod](/docs/thermal-foundation/items/materials/elemental/blizz-rod/).
+When killed by a player, blizzes may drop up to four [snowballs](https://minecraft.gamepedia.com/Snowball), and may drop one [blizz rod](/docs/thermal-foundation/items/materials/elemental/blizz-rod/).
 They drop more items if a [Looting](https://minecraft.gamepedia.com/Looting) enchanted